Wingineers/bmsce/README.md

   occurance
 4.Then we use this model to predict the probalities of different persons on super dataset as they have some common attribute.
-5.Added probability of having a particular disease into our super dataset
+5.Added probability of having a particular disease into our super dataset 6.on the basis of these predicted values a sales person can decide this particular person is very likely to take health insurance.

 # Dependencies:
 1.numpy